nitsvutt/airline-data-platform/README.md

 ## Acknowledgments

-The project is my own contribution, but I am still grateful to my previous partners, Minh-Tri Vo, Duc-The Pham, and lecturer, Trong-Hop Do for the original idea.
+The project is my own contribution, but I am still grateful to my previous partners, Minh-Tri Vo, Duc-The Pham, and lecturer, Trong-Hop Do for the original ideas.

 ## References